 2011 / handcut acrylic on vellum / size variable, undropped vase measures 16 inches in length

 This vase is made in the image of the most expensive Chinese artwork ever auctioned.
 It is drawn twice using acrylic paint - once on the front and once on the back of a sheet of vellum paper and then cut out by hand with a knife.
 The vase is presented by being dropped on the floor.
-These photographs document four different drops.
+These photographs document five different drops.

 In another work, Brick Story, I recount being given a brick, my experience of carrying it to my studio and the associations that arise.
 I later made a mold of that brick that I used to cast plaster replicas.
 I made replicas until the mold broke and chose the closest copy to return to the pile.

 In Brick Exchange I returned this plaster replica to the pile of bricks that my gifted brick came from.
 I returned to the site each day and photographed the pile of bricks until the the plaster brick vanished.